TomKeddie/prj-supercon2019/cartridge-pmod3/README.md

 ### PMOD<sup>2</sup> with HYPERRAM

 If you want to you can not load PMOD4 and add Hyperram.
 It uses the same schematic as the [icebreaker pmod](https://github.com/icebreaker-fpga/icebreaker-pmod/tree/master/hyperram/v1.0b).
 This option is untested YMMY.

+## Errata

+### v1.0

+ * As above the local 3.3V supplies are useless since the 5V is not VUSB as expected
+ * The pmod pin numbering on the silk is flipped by row, top is bottom and bottom is top
+ * There are 5 io that are either NC or only connected to the Hyperram, need to add a header

 ## Schematic